-Most company constitutions, unit trust deeds or even partnership agreements are not suitable and need to be augmented by an agreement the lays over the top of the generic style company constitution or unit trust deed.
+Most company constitutions, unit trust deeds or even partnership agreements are not suitable and need to be augmented by an agreement that lays over the top of the generic style company constitution or unit trust deed.

-In each case, you would want to make sure there is in place an agreement between the shareholders, unit holders or partners set out in a shareholders' agreement, unitholders' agreement or partnership agreement which effectively regulates the legal relationship between the stakeholders.
+In each case you would want to make sure there is in place an agreement between the shareholders, unit holders or partners set out in a shareholders agreement, unitholders' agreement or partnership agreement which effectively regulates the legal relationship between the stakeholders.